 History of Sicily

-Ironically he wanted, the earthquake that devastated the south-eastern provinces in 1693 became the springboard for the most glorious period of Sicily, the Baroque.
-Cities such as Palermo, Catania, Siracusa, Ragusa, Noto, Comiso, Scicli and dozens of others were entirely rebuilt and returned to the splendor.
-After the Aragonese, Sicily passed for a short time under the hands of the Austrians, only to be saved in 1734 by the Bourbons of Spain, whose throne was actually located in Naples.
-Sicily remained in the hands of the Bourbons until 1860, when the unification came the Kingdom of Italy.
+Ironically, the earthquake that devastated the southeastern provinces in 1693 became the launching pad for the most glorious period of Sicily, the Baroque.
+Cities such as Palermo, Catania, Syracuse, Ragusa, Noto, Comiso, Scicli and dozens of others, were entirely rebuilt and returned to their splendor.
+After the Aragonese, Sicily passed for a short period under the hands of the Austrians, only to be saved in 1734 by the Bourbons of Spain, whose throne was actually located in Naples.
+Sicily remained in the hands of the Bourbons until 1860, when the Kingdom of Italy took place following unification.

-Heavily bombed during the Second World War, again shaken by another earthquake in 1968, Sicily remains what it has always been: a spectacular land of rugged mountains, golden wheat fields and rocky shores, inhabited by a people fiercely independent that puts passion in all he does.
+Heavily bombed during the Second World War, again shaken in 1968 by another earthquake, Sicily remains what it has always been: a spectacular land of impervious mountains, golden wheat fields and rocky coasts, inhabited by a fiercely independent people who put passion in everything he does.